MicroEJ/docs/VEEWear/Android/createProject.rst

 and one subproject for the MicroEJ Application.
 The MicroEJ Application defines code that will run on both MicroEJ VEE and Android, while the Android application includes wrapper code and logic specific to Android.

-What follows is the directory and file structure of a standard project:
+What follows is the directory and file structure of a typical project:

 .. code-block:: text